If you’re looking for building upon your sales team, then that’s good news, your business is succeeding and thriving!

 In sales, expect to encounter regular episodes of complaints and conflicts that might lead to questions asked like “Where are the sales numbers”, for which being composed and conflict resolution skills need to come to the rescue!
 Again the lower presence of ego traits in women gives them an upper edge!

 5. Ability To Familiarize Themselves With Technology

-Unlike marketing, sales isn’t so creative so tech savvy isn’t a prerequisite for a salesperson but with the emerging world and trends, sales professionals must be comfortable around digital devices.
-Being affluent with technological advances in AI and big data will transform the way organizations would run, and being able to adapt to those changes is something that sales professionals should be prepared for.
+Unlike marketing, sales isn’t so creative so tech savvy isn’t a prerequisite for a salesperson but with the emerging world and trends, sales professionals must be comfortable around digital devices and tools like sales CRM, automated lead generators, etc. Being affluent with technological advances in AI and big data will transform the way organizations would run, and being able to adapt to those changes is something that sales professionals should be prepared for.

 Social media is also the big elephant in the room now, not a specialist but knowing your way around social presence especially as B2B sellers would help you find potential prospects on Linkedin, Twitter, Instagram and others.
 Be prepared to work closely with the marketing department and bid farewell to the times when the king of the jungle ruled.
 Sales of the future will steer with teamwork, collaboration and socialization internally with the team and externally with your clients!